fbpx

 Generic drugs are entirely safe, as they are strictly controlled and undergo a thorough review process before being accepted on the market.

-According to the United States Food and Drug Administration (USFDA), A generic drug is approved only after it has met rigorous standards established by the FDA with respect to identity, strength, quality, purity, and potency.
-All generic manufacturing, packaging, and testing sites must pass the same quality standards as those of brand name drugs.
+According to the United States Food and Drug Administration (USFDA), A generic drug is approved only after it has met rigorous standards established by the FDA concerning identity, strength, quality, purity, and potency.
+All generic manufacturing, packaging, and testing sites must pass the same quality standards as those of brand-name drugs.
 The generic drug manufacturer must prove its drug is the same as (bioequivalent) to the brand name drug.
-For example, after the patient takes the generic drug, the amount of drug in the bloodstream is measured.
-If the levels of the drug in the bloodstream are the same as the levels found when the brand name drug is used, the generic drug will work the same.”
+For example, after the patient takes the generic drug, the amount of the drug in the bloodstream is measured.
+If the levels of the drug in the bloodstream are the same as the levels found when the brand name drug is used, the generic drug will work the same."

 Generic drug approval authority in India